 Chair: Mike Burke (x5143)

-The Climate Action Group (formerly the Sustainability Group) is a subcommittee of the Buildings Committee.
+The Climate Action Committee (formerly the Sustainability Group) is a subcommittee of the Buildings Committee.
 For historical purposes, Sustainability Group information remains on this site (see bottom).

 With the climate emergency upon us, we must act now to avoid the worst effects of climate change for ourselves, our children, and future generations.
 This means working to support the IPCC goals of reducing carbon emissions by 50% by 2030 and achieve net zero emissions by 2050.